 Based on the performance of students in top high schools and universities, Chinese students “overwhelmingly” outperformed students in both Japan and South Korea on mathematics, science and English tests.
 Japan and South Korea usually do very well in international mathematics, science and English tests.

-Literacy in China
+Literacy and Illiteracy in China

-Literacy in China is defined as being able to read and write 1,500 Chinese characters in rural areas and 2,000 in urban areas---a fraction of the 7,000 to 10,000 required of university graduates.
+The adult literacy rate in 2004 was about 90.9 percent: with 95.1 percent for men and 86.5 percent for women (compared to 34 percent for females and 64 percent for males in India; and 99 percent for males and females in Russia, the United States, Japan and much of Europe).
+Literacy in China is defined as being able to read and write 1,500 Chinese characters in rural areas and 2,000 in urban areas — a fraction of the 7,000 to 10,000 required of university graduates.
 To read a newspaper one needs to know around 3000 characters.

+After a 50 year campaign illiteracy was declared nearly wiped out in 2000.
+The number of illiterate people reached an all time low of 87 million in 2000 (around 9 percent of the population).
 The Communists were able to reduce illiteracy by launching education programs and simplifying Chinese characters.
 Many of China's illiterates are old people or people who missed the chance to get an education because of the Cultural Revolution when children didn’t have to go to school.

 China has developed some novel approaches to combat illiteracy.
 In the villages of Wiping County in Henan Province in central China, visitors who can not read a few characters on blackboard outside of villages are not allowed in.
 As a result many illiterates have enrolled in special reading classes offered in the village.